noobychris/vga-sync-combiner-audi-rnse/README.md

 The PCB is designed to be hand-solder friendly.
 It uses larger SMD packages where practical, mainly 1206 passives and an SOIC-14 logic IC.
 The layout is intended for manual assembly rather than automated production.

+The capacitors are MLCC parts, so they are non-polarized and can be soldered in either orientation.
+This avoids polarity mistakes during manual assembly.

 Power for the logic IC can be selected by jumper:

 | Jumper source    | Description           |